surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 2. Node must authenticate with the network
 3. Node is associated with the network

-Actually a node associates with an Access Point possessng the service set identifier (SSID) for thedesired network
+Actually a node associates with an Access Point possessing the service set identifier (SSID) for the desired network

-* An AP will not foreward traffic for nonassociated nodes
+* An AP will not forward traffic for non-associated nodes
 * An 802.11 dataframe contains a destination MAC, source MAC and BSSID
 * The destination and source MAC addresses are the same as an ethernet frame.
 * The BSSID is the MAC address of the Access Point, allowing the access point to determine which frames to process